bmdavis419/sveltekit-pgvector-supabase/README.md

 # vectors, sveltekit, supabase, and the ai sdk

-_still a work in progress, I'll delete this when I'm done_
+_still a work in progress, I'll delete this line when I'm done_

 ## what is this?